ITensor/website/docs/cppv3/classes/indexset.md

 * `.range() -> parent const&`

-   Reference to this IndexSet as its parent type, namely `RangeT<index_type>` where `index_type` is Index for IndexSet or IQIndex for IQIndexSet.
+   Reference to this IndexSet as its parent type, namely `RangeT<Index>`.

 <br/>
 _This page current as of version 3.0.0_